What is BODMAS?

 How is BODMAS taught in primary school?

-Children will be introduced to the meaning of BODMAS; the teacher will model and talk through examples and then give the children calculations to practice to help them learn and remember the order of operations, applying BODMAS.
+Children will be introduced to the meaning of BODMAS; the teacher will model and talk through examples and then give the children calculations to practise to help them learn and remember the order of operations, applying BODMAS.

 Although BODMAS is the most common term it is sometimes also referred to as BIDMAS.
 In this case the I means Indices which is simply another word for ‘order’ or ‘other’ and the concept is exactly the same.